StealthyPanda/Messenger/README.md

 # Messenger
 Just a messenger

-Basically you have to install messenger.py on 2 computers(which are connected either by lan or wlan or whwatever) Then, connect using ip addresses.
+Basically you have to install messenger.py on 2 computers (which are connected either by lan or wlan or whatever) Then, connect using ip addresses.

 How to use: